rjnp2/Data-Science/tutorial/2. Sql language/readme.md

 Normalization guidelines are divided into normal forms; think of form as the format or the way a database structure is laid out.
 The aim of normal forms is to organize the database structure so that it complies with the rules of first normal form, then second normal form, and finally third normal form.

+## SQL Operators
+An operator is a reserved word or a character used primarily in an SQL statement's WHERE clause to perform operation(s), such as comparisons and arithmetic operations.
+Operators are used to specify conditions in an SQL statement and to serve as conjunctions for multiple conditions in a statement.

+    • Arithmetic operators: + - * /
+    • Comparison operators: = !=  <>  >=
+    • Logical operators: all and any between in is
+    • Operators used to negate conditions:

 ## SQL Syntax
 SQL is followed by unique set of rules and guidelines called Syntax.
 This tutorial gives you a quick start with SQL by listing all the basic SQL Syntax:
 All the SQL statements start with any of the keywords like **SELECT, INSERT, UPDATE, DELETE, ALTER, DROP, CREATE, USE, SHOW and all the statements end with a semicolon (;).**